osome-iu/DrifterBot/bot/README.md

 This folder contains the source code of our drifter bots.

-The following figure shows the behaviro model of the drifters:
+The following figure shows the behavior model of the drifters:

 ![Bot Behaviour Workflow](/exps/images_out/drifter_bot_behavior.png)